 Our time on this planet is limited.
 We have a finite number of days and we don’t know what that number is.

 The world is an amazing place.
-There are so many things you see, you could spent an entire lifetime exploring and never come close to seeing it all.
+There are so many things to see, you could spent an entire lifetime exploring and never come close to seeing it all.

 The question I faced, and the question which everyone has to face is, “what are you going to do with your life?”